 The lawsuit claims that any person or entity that purchased Korean Noodles directly or indirectly from any Defendant during the Class Period paid a higher price than they otherwise would have paid in a competitive market.
 The lawsuit seeks to recover three times the actual damages that Plaintiffs allege the Defendants’ conduct caused, as well as injunctive relief, attorneys’ fees and costs.

-For the Direct Purchaser Class, Korean noodles are defined as instant noodle soup products consisting of dried instant noodles paired with a seasoning packet and dehydrated vegetables, packaged in a bag (or pouch), cup, or bowl, sold under the Nongshim or Ottogi brand names.Top
+For the Direct Purchaser Class, Korean noodles are defined as instant noodle soup products consisting of dried instant noodles paired with a seasoning packet and dehydrated vegetables, packaged in a bag (or pouch), cup, or bowl, and including but not limited to ramen products sold under the Nongshim and Ottogi brands.Top

 For the Indirect Purchaser Class, Korean Noodle Products are defined as Nongshim, Ottogi and Samyang branded bag, cup or bowl ramen, including fried, dried, fresh and frozen noodle products.Top